Stone

 You can revoke any HealthKit permission at any time via the Health app → Sharing → Apps → Stone.
 When write permission is revoked, Stone surfaces a specific error if you try to log body weight through the in-app sheet, rather than silently failing.

-Sent to Stone's Cloudflare Worker only when you've opted in
+Sent to Stone's backend only when you've opted in

 Sent to xAI